Choose a program

 Hospitals will continue as the primary employer of surgical technologists, although much faster employment growth is expected in offices and clinics of physicians, including ambulatory surgical centers.

-Surgical technologists held about 71,000 jobs in 2000.
-Almost three-fourths are employed by hospitals.
-Others are employed in clinics and surgical centers, and in the offices of physicians and dentists who perform outpatient surgery.
+Almost three-fourths of surgical technologists are employed by hospitals.
+Others are employed in clinics and surgical centers as well as in the offices of physicians and dentists who perform outpatient surgery.
 A few, known as private scrubs, are employed by surgeons who have special surgical teams, such as those for organ transplantation.

 Technologists advance by specializing in a particular area of surgery, such as neurosurgery or open-heart surgery.